fjvallarino/monomer/docs/design-decisions.md

 Because of the first reason, there were not advantages by using typeclasses compared to using records.
-This situation of wrapping a typeclass in an existential is referred to by as _"Existential Typeclass Anti Pattern"_.
+This situation of wrapping a typeclass in an existential is referred to as _"Existential Typeclass Anti Pattern"_.
 For example, [here](https://lukepalmer.wordpress.com/2010/01/24/haskell-antipattern-existential-typeclass).